fadhuch/powershield-admin/SEO-OPTIMIZATION.md

 # SEO Optimization for "Umm Al Quwain Fire and Safety"

 ## Overview
-This document outlines the SEO optimization strategy implemented for Power Shield Technical Services LLC to rank first for "Umm Al Quwain fire and safety" and related search queries.
+This document outlines the SEO optimization strategy implemented for Power Shield Technical Service LLC to rank first for "Umm Al Quwain fire and safety" and related search queries.

 ## Target Keywords
 ### Primary Keywords: